jumoyz/jumoyz/README.md

 - 👋 Hi, I’m @jumoyz (junior MOISE)
 - 👀 I’m interested in Python, C, Java, PHP, JavaScript, WordPress
 - 🌱 I’m currently learning Computer Science at University of People
-- 💞️ I’m looking to collaborate on building digital solutions for School and
+- 💞️ I’m looking to collaborate on projects like...
-- 📫 How to reach me, hello@juniormoise.com
+- 📫 How to reach me, ping me or say hello to hello@juniormoise.com

 <!---
 jumoyz/jumoyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.